M12 Gun Motor Carriage: Production

-M30 Cargo Carrier
+M30 cargo carrier

-Given the limited ammunition carried in the M12, a support vehicle based on the same chassis was produced as the Cargo Carrier M30 to transport the rest of the gun crew, battery stores and ammunition.
-Identical to the M12 except for the gun and recoil spade, it could carry 40 rounds of 155 mm ammunition, and was armed with a .50-caliber (12.7 mm) M2 Browning machine gun. in a ring mount for self-defense.
+Given the limited ammunition carried in the M12, a support vehicle based on the same chassis was produced as the cargo carrier M30 to transport the rest of the gun crew, battery stores, and ammunition.
+Identical to the M12 except for the gun and recoil spade, it could carry 40 rounds of 155 mm ammunition, and was armed with a .50-caliber (12.7 mm) M2 Browning machine gun in a ring mount for self-defense.
 In operational conditions, the M12 and M30 would serve in pairs.

 Use

 During 1943, the vehicles were used for training or put into storage.
 From February to May 1944, before the invasion of France, 74 M12s were overhauled in preparation for combat operations overseas.
-They were assigned to six armored field artillery battalions (the 258th, 557th, 558th, 987th, 989th, and 991st) and employed successfully throughout the campaign in North-West Europe.
+They were assigned to seven armored field artillery battalions (the 174th, 258th, 557th, 558th, 987th, 989th, and 991st) and employed successfully throughout the campaign in North-West Europe.

 Although designed primarily for indirect fire, during assaults on heavy fortifications, the M12s were sometimes employed in a direct-fire role, such as in the Allied assault on the Siegfried Line, where the M12 earned its nickname "Doorknocker" thanks to the 155mm cannon's ability to fire armour piercing rounds through seven feet of concrete at ranges up to 2,000 yards (1,830 meters).
 The vehicle was also dubbed "King Kong" by American operators due to the raw power of its gun.

-In 1945, the M12 was complemented in Europe by the M40 Gun Motor Carriage, designed on a late-war M4A3 Sherman chassis with the 155 mm gun M1 the successor to the 155mm M1918.
+In 1945, the M12 was complemented in Europe by the M40 gun motor carriage, designed on a late-war M4A3 Sherman chassis with the 155 mm gun M1 the successor to the 155mm M1918.
 Postwar, the M12 was retired from service and replaced by the M40.